hashicorp/terraform-provider-aws/website/docs/d/redshift_cluster.html.markdown

 * `cluster_subnet_group_name` - The name of a cluster subnet group to be associated with this cluster
 * `cluster_type` - The cluster type
 * `database_name` - The name of the default database in the cluster
-* `default_iam_role_arn` - ∂The Amazon Resource Name (ARN) for the IAM role that was set as default for the cluster when the cluster was created.
+* `default_iam_role_arn` - ∂The ARN for the IAM role that was set as default for the cluster when the cluster was created.
 * `elastic_ip` - The Elastic IP of the cluster
 * `enable_logging` - Whether cluster logging is enabled
 * `encrypted` - Whether the cluster data is encrypted